Child care: Making the best choice for your family

 A good child care setting:

 - Is clean, safe and has a small number of children per staff member.

-- Has staff who are professionally qualified, fully immunized, and have had security checks.
+- Has staff who are professionally qualified, fully immunized, and have had police background checks.

 - Has areas for indoor and outdoor play.

 - Has a quiet space for rest or naps.

 - Has regular but flexible routines that include a variety of activities appropriate for your child’s age.

 - Has a variety of safe toys and equipment that is cleaned regularly and kept in good condition.